lammps/lammps/doc/src/pair_list.rst

 """"""""""""

 This pair style does not use a neighbor list and instead identifies atoms by their IDs.
-This has two consequences: 1) The cutoff has to be chosen sufficiently large, so that the second atom of a pair has to be a ghost atom on the same node on which the first atom is local;
-otherwise the interaction will be skipped.
+This has two consequences: 1) The cutoff has to be chosen sufficiently large, so that the second atom of a pair has to be a ghost atom on the same node on which the first atom is local; otherwise the interaction will be skipped.
 You can use the *check* option to detect, if interactions are missing.
-2) Unlike other pair styles in LAMMPS, an atom I will not interact with multiple images of atom J (assuming the images are within the cutoff distance), but only with the nearest image.
+2) Unlike other pair styles in LAMMPS, an atom I will not interact with multiple images of atom J (assuming the images are within the cutoff distance), but only with the closest image.

 This style is part of the MISC package.
 It is only enabled if LAMMPS is build with that package.
 See the :doc:`Build package <Build_package>` page on for more info.

 Related commands
 """"""""""""""""